Parrot intelligence – proofs with videos

 There are however exceptions: for example the intelligent Border Collie Rico, which shows its abilities live in TV.
 Exactly as Mark Steigers parrots, which let themselves be tested regularly in dozens of public demonstrations and television broadcasts.
 Or the African Grey Parrot Lora Eston!

-“About 35 years ago I saw in the Sarrasani Circus the act of the African Grey Lora Eston and its trainer.
+“Over 40 years ago I saw in the Sarrasani Circus the act of the African Grey Lora Eston and its trainer.
 This show had convinced me more than all legends on speech talented and intelligent parrots.” explains Mark Steiger.
 “I try to persuade the spectators exactly the same of the true capacities of my birds.”

 All the studies and results accessible to the public about animal intelligence in the whole world are based on very few experiments on famous animals during the period of the last hundred years.
 They are generally documentaries filmed in laboratories, of which nobody knows with what effort and under which circumstances they were produced.
 Sometimes there exist even only descriptions or photographs.
 “Regularly I receive requests for demonstrations, TV-shows and reports” tells Mark Steiger.
 “The public, the scientists and TV-producers know the lack of strong evidence for animal intelligence and consequently contact me therefore .
 My parrots show live and really the performances that I announce - without exaggeration or understatement!”

-The following six videos show intelligence achievements of Mark Steigers parrots.
+The following eight videos show intelligence achievements of Mark Steigers parrots.
 When passing with the mouse pointer over the video titles you’ll receive an exact description, after a mouse-click the video appears a few seconds later.

-Certain smaller species (African grey, amazons) have the capacity to imitate very precisely voices and noises and to associate words and sentences with objects and events.
+Certain smaller species (African grey, amazons) have the capacity to imitate very precisely voices and noises and can associate words and sentences with objects and events.
 Unfortunately macaws and cockatoos are not very talented talkers.

 The speaking of parrots has nothing (or very few) to do with intelligence.
 It is however fascinating for the spectator and helps for the realisation of certain tests (e.g. number test; an exact explanation you will find under “recognizing numbers”).